Dancing Poetry

 Artists Embassy International, a non-profit 501c3 arts organization, was established in 1951 by Althya Youngman after being inspired by her visit with Gandhi in India to promote peaceful, creative exchanges.
 Our mission statement is to promote understanding and good will through the universal language of the arts.
 AEI sponsors the Dancing Poetry Festival and many other projects and events throughout the year.

 The Natica Angilly’s Poetic Dance Theater Company hosts the Dancing Poetry Festival.
 This company has danced around the world promoting poetry and dance as a unified art form.
 Poet Richard Angilly is the premier poet for the choreography of his wife, Natica.
-The dance troupe is comprised of dancers who have a wide base of experiences including performing by invitation at world events in China, Italy, England, Morocco, Las Vegas and the American East and West Coasts, acting as ambassadors through the arts.
+The dance troupe is comprised of dancers who have a wide base of experiences including performing by invitation at world events in China, Italy, England, Morocco, Nicaragua, Greece, and across the USA acting as ambassadors through the arts.

 We love meeting people who are excited about the field of dance and poetry.